 Even with the best intentions, large family gatherings in your partner’s culture can leave you feeling like an observer rather than a participant.
-This is especially the case if the language spoken is not one you know, but can also include humor, slang and other things which may not be familiar with.
+This is especially the case if the language spoken is different, but can also include humor, slang and other cultural elements which you may not be familiar with.

 One option can be to arrange with your partner beforehand on a signal that you can use to indicate that you’d like to be included.
 At the same time, you need to accept that there can be people who may not share a language with you involved, and it may take time to adjust to these situations.
 These same situations can occur for your partner or their family, so be mindful about that and work to include your entire family where possible.